Generic name: Vitamin B Complex and Iron Combinations Liquid [ VYE-ta-min-bee-KOM-pleks-kom-bi-NAY-shuns ]

 What do I need to tell my doctor BEFORE I take Abatron?

-- If you have an allergy to Abatron (vitamin B complex and iron combinations liquid) or any part of Abatron (vitamin B complex and iron combinations liquid).
+- If you are allergic to Abatron (vitamin B complex and iron combinations liquid); any part of Abatron (vitamin B complex and iron combinations liquid); or any other drugs, foods, or substances.
+Tell your doctor about the allergy and what signs you had.

 - If you are taking levodopa.